izharxyz/portfolio/README.md

 yarn install
 ```

+3. Create a `.env` file in the root directory.
+You can copy the contents of `.env.example` and replace the values with your own.

-3. Run the development server
+4. Run the development server

 ```bash
 yarn dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## License